dmo2118/retpoline-audit/README.md

 --------

 Do not run `retpoline-audit` on untrusted executables, or executables which link with untrusted shared objects.

-`retpoline-audit` uses [ldd(1)](http://man7.org/linux/man-pages/man1/ldd.1.html) to find dependencies, which "may lead to the execution of whatever code is defined in the program's ELF interpreter, and perhaps to execution of the program itself."
+`retpoline-audit` can use [ldd(1)](http://man7.org/linux/man-pages/man1/ldd.1.html) to find dependencies.
+On Linux, this "may lead to the execution of whatever code is defined in the program's ELF interpreter, and perhaps to execution of the program itself."
+Cygwin has a similar warning.

+`retpoline-audit` does not verify that macOS (Mach-O) executables are well-formed at this time.

 Other issues
 ------------